charulagrl/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: January 7, 2017(Updating on Jan 9)

+**Today's Progress**: Added validation for signup form and more code refactoring.

+**Thoughts:** Trying to catch up for the missing days.
+But having a good progress in the project.

 ### Day 3: January 6, 2017(Updating on Jan 8)

 **Today's Progress**: Add cookies and refactor the code to add separation of concerns.